zzg890/vch-docs/docs/appendix/system-function/system-db/system-db-runsqlquery.md

 ## Description
-Execute SQL query to perform operations on the database.Before executing an SQL query to operate on the database, please refer to the" [Create SQL Query](https://docs.wagoscada.cn/wiki/external/org/Vm8TaFZ4/#/page/YX8eRsqz/UNZS2MTa) "section to complete the SqlQuery setup.
+Execute SQL query to perform operations on the database.Before executing an SQL query to operate on the database, please refer to the [Create SQL Query](../../../2d-visualization/sql-query/create-sql-query.md) section to complete the SqlQuery setup.

 ## Grammar

-System.Db.runSqlQuery(projectName: string, queryName: string, parameters?: Array<{ name: string, value: any}>): Promise<any> System.Db.runSqlQuery(queryName: string, parameters?: Array<{ name: string, value: any}>): Promise<any>
+System.Db.runSqlQuery(projectName: string, queryName: string, parameters?: Array<{ name: string, value: any}>): Promise<any>

+System.Db.runSqlQuery(queryName: string, parameters?: Array<{ name: string, value: any}>): Promise<any>

-Parameter
+     - Parameter

         projectName - Project name, see code example below for usage

         queryName - Query name

         parameters - Query parameters

-Return
+     - Return

         Query result

 ## Code Example

-Query: Query the database for male students and update the Table control.
+**Query:** Query the database for male students and update the Table control.

 ```typescript

 // Scenario 1: Execute the SQL query in the current project